Boise State pulls out of Arizona Bowl due to COVID-19 issues - KESQ

 Boise State pulls out of Arizona Bowl due to COVID-19 issues

-Boise State has pulled out of the Arizona Bowl and shut down all team activities due to COVID-19 issues within its football program.
-The Broncos were scheduled to play Central Michigan at Arizona Stadium on Friday.
-Instead, they joined numerous college basketball programs that have been hit with coronavirus issues coming out of the Christmas break.
-Arizona Bowl organizers are seeking a replacement for Boise State.
+The Arizona Bowl has been canceled after Boise State pulled out of it and shut down all team activities due to COVID-19 issues.
+Central Michigan was supposed to be in the Arizona Bowl, but will instead replace Miami in Friday’s Sun Bowl against Washington State.
+Numerous college programs have coronavirus issues coming out of the Christmas break, and four bowls have been canceled.
 No. 2 Duke is one of several basketball programs with COVID-19 issues, postponing games against Clemson and Notre Dame this week.
 And UConn’s game against No. 23 Xavier scheduled for Tuesday was scrapped because of COVID-19 issues involving the Huskies.